Theaterkasse

 Volha Hapeyeva, author and poet from Belarus living in exile in Munich.
 In 2022, she received the Wortmeldungen award for critical short texts for her essay “A Defense of Poetry in Times of Perpetual Exile”.

-Natalia Vorozhbyt, author, playwright and filmmaker who lives in Kyiv and was commissioned to write the play “Green Corridors” for the Münchner Kammerspiele.
+Natalka Vorozhbyt, author, playwright and filmmaker who lives in Kyiv and was commissioned to write the play “Green Corridors” for the Münchner Kammerspiele.

 Anna Akkash, playwright and director who lives and works in Damascus and has been writing a war diary since the beginning of the war in Syria.